10878749/8bit_sequencer/README.md

 + *index.js*: The file setting up a web server using the Express.js framework.
 + *package.json*:  The manifest file that's central project used for managing dependencies and scripts.
 + *webpack.config.js*: The file used for bundling assets.

+# Further Improvements
++ To implement the feature that allow the users to save and download their loops.
++ To implement the feature that allow the users to user adjust the synthesiser's tone on their own.
++ To add more music instruments.
++ For the sake of tone harmonic, the notes of the synthesizers are all from a G major pentatonic scale.
+However, as a shortcome, the loop will lack tensions.
+It would be meaningful to find a way to create more tension While ensuring harmony.

 #### Author